Creating merge requests

 Required.

-You will need to include /assign mecommand in the merge request body.
+command in the merge request body.
 This line is needed to self-assign this request.
 Every merge request needs to be self-assigned.

 Feedback